Good Artisinal Bread Recipe

-Mix that starter into your bread dough.
-Grab half, fold it up over the other half and press down with the flat of your hand.
+Mix that starter into your bread dough thoroughly- until it starts to lose cohesion.
+To do this, grab half, fold it up over the other half and press down with the flat of your hand.
 Like this.

 Take your salt and sprinkle half over the dough.
 Fold it over itself 3-5 times like the animation above.
 Do not over mix or it will slow down your yeast, stall your rise, and ruin your bread.
 Take the other half of the salt and do that again.
 Your bread dough should now look like the image below.

 Cover it with a cutting board or towel, and leave it on the counter for 11 hours.

 After 11 hours of rest, it should look like the image below.

 Scoop it out of the bowl onto a floured surface, like this.
 Don't be too rough with it, but you don't need to coddle it either.
 Form it into whatever you want.
 I make rounds.
 The image below is what they mean when they say "pull the bread toward you to form a skin".
 You're using the friction of the countertop to pull the sides of the skin of the loaf tight.